All rights reserved: @Mariejon de Jong-Buijs, 2024

 statement

-Mariejon de Jong-Buijs’ process-based work are inspired by the tradition of Dutch landscape painting.
-Rather than representing the landscape, she aims to reconnect with it through memories, a time capsule with accumulated experiences and impressions.
-Her paintings are large-scale, often characterized by the use of saturated colors, geometric shapes, repetitive patterns and foldings of the canvas.
-In their foldedness, Mariejon de Jong-Buijs invites others to think about time and painting in a different way.
-A fold interrupts flatness, enclosing volume so that the painting’s surface is understood as pliable, indeed as something packable and unpackable as it exists in stretched and un-stretched formats.
+My process-based works are inspired by the tradition of Dutch landscape painting.
+Rather than representing the landscape, I aim to reconnect with it through memories—a time capsule of accumulated experiences and impressions.
+My paintings are large-scale, often characterized by saturated colors, geometric shapes, repetitive patterns, and the folding of the canvas.
+In their foldedness, I invite others to consider time and painting in a different way.
+A fold interrupts flatness, enclosing volume so that the painting’s surface is understood as pliable—something packable and unpackable as it exists in both stretched and unstretched formats.

-The tractor’s movement back and forth across the length of canvas—its tracking, was the first of a range of means Mariejon de Jong-Buijs used to mark the canvas without a traditional brush.
-She is interested in the ways which paint can be used to create marks, inscriptions, and gestures through the use of non-traditional paint application.
-Like back-sprayers, brooms, she utilizes a full range of working tools in and outside the studio.
+The tractor’s movement back and forth across the length of the canvas—its tracking—was the first of many methods I used to mark the surface without a traditional brush.
+I am interested in the ways paint can be applied to create marks, inscriptions, and gestures through non-traditional means.
+Like back-sprayers and brooms, I utilize a full range of working tools both in and outside my studio.

 Basel, Switzerland